dongmeic/EPA-WD/README.md

 ## Notes

 The scripts are organized to run by set.
 A set is collected when DSL sends data at certain time following their master schedule.
+The WD project "WD2019-0259" is from the non-participating counties.
+GIS files for the WD projects "WD2017-0229" and "WD2021-0179" are provided.

 ## WD SA data description